Revision Notes

 b

 Plant Biosecurity can be defined as the prevention of disease-causing agents entering or leaving any place where crops are present (or have been present recently).
 It involves a number of measures and protocols designed to prevent disease-causing agents from entering or leaving a property and being spread (based on a definition by Defra, 2003).
 Biosecurity measures may also be employed to prevent the spread of pests and non-native invasive species.
 This exam question covers all three of these areas.
-For more information on non-native species visit the
+For more information on non-native species visit the non-native species secretariat.

 Soil deserves special mention because it can readily act as a medium for transporting many plant pests including invertebrates in their various stages of development, fungal sclerotes, bacterial spores, nematodes in a resting state and weed seeds of phytosanitary importance.
 For example, cysts of the Potato Cyst Nematode (Globodera rostochiensis (Wollenweber) Behrens, and G. pallida (Stone) Behrens) nay remain viable in soil for 30+ years.